nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 The `client` interacts with both `scheduler` (sends instructions) and `workers` (collects results).

-Check out the [Dask Gateway documentation][dask-gateway] for a full explanation.
+Check out the [Dask documentation][dask-docs] and the [Dask Gateway documentation][dask-gateway] for a full explanation.

 </details>

 ## Step 1 - Setting up Dask Gateway

 Let's start by creating a Jupyter notebook.
 Select an environment from the `Select kernel` dropdown menu (located on the top right of your notebook).

 :::warning
-Be sure to select an environment which includes `Dask`
+Be sure to select an environment which includes `Dask`.
+On a default Nebari deployment, you can select the kernel `TBD`.
 :::

 Nebari has set of pre-defined options for configuring the Dask profiles that we have access to.
 These can be